 Composer-in-Association with Chamber Cartel (Atlanta US) Link HERE

-Composer-in-residence to Yeovil District and Dorchester County Hospitals.
+and was Composer-in-residence to Yeovil District and Dorchester County Hospitals.
 Link HERE

 I’m thrilled to announce that I am a PhD composition candidate at University of Leeds with a WRoCAH scholarship, starting in October 2017 for three years.